yukikotakahata/1701QCA-assessment-2/index.md

 ## Next steps ##

-1.Explore and Reserch about the how to make "bouncy ball" 2.Explore and Reserch about "Neopixel"
+1.Explore and Reserch about the how to make "bouncy ball"</br>
+2.Explore and Reserch about "Neopixel"</br>
-3.Establish the switch sytem
+3.Establish the switch sytem</br>
 4.Make Microbit container smaller , thinner and lighter.
-My goal is the container could tack in the pocket of the cover.
+My goal is the container could tack in the pocket of the cover.</br>
-5.Get the unique material for the cover.
+5.Get the unique material for the cover.</br>
-6. Estblish more loud soundsystem with "MONK MAKES Speaker"
+6. Estblish more loud soundsystem with "MONK MAKES Speaker"</br>
+7. Make sound more intersting
+8.Explore the touch censor